gawhelan/poca/README.md

 The above command will execute the `init` script from the `wordpress` collection.

+## Installation

+Poca is written in [Node.js](https://nodejs.org/) so you need to have node installed first.
+Then you should use `npm` to install Poca globally.

+    $ npm install -g poca

 ## Configuration

 Configuration details for `poca` are defined in your local `.poca` file that is located in your home directory.
 If this file does not exist you need to create it.
-At a minimum, this file needs to define the set of *collections* available.
+This file should to be in the YAML format and at a minimum it needs to define the set of *collections* available.
 See the `Collections` section below for details on how to define collections.

 ## Collections